About ESSE Purse Museum

 More than fashion history, ESSE’s permanent exhibit honors and celebrates the progression of the 20th-century American woman – decade by decade – through the lens of her handbag and the contents within.
 Through the collection and artful display of this material culture, as well as with the help of photography and ephemera, ESSE provides a contemplative portrayal of the woman’s struggles, accomplishments, and more sweepingly, the times in which she lived.

-The museum’s permanent exhibit, “What’s Inside: A History of Women and Handbags 1900-1999,” grew out of a traveling exhibit selected from Davis’ extensive collection.
-Curated by Curatrix Group and managed by Smith Kramer Fine Arts Services, “The Purse and the Person: A Century of Women’s Purses” traveled the country.
-From 2006 to 2011, it exhibited in Concord, MA; Little Rock, AR; Edmund, OK; Columbia, SC; Pasadena, A; Rockford, IL; Logan, KS; Fullerton, CA; Baton Rouge, LA; Dallas, TX; Sacramento, CA; Seattle, WA.
+The museum’s permanent exhibit, “What’s Inside: A Century of Women and Handbags 1900-1999,” grew out of a traveling exhibit selected from Davis’ extensive collection.
+Curated by Curatrix Group and managed by Smith Kramer Fine Arts Services, “The Purse and the Person: A Century of Women’s Purses” traveled the country from 2006 to 2011.
 In 2013, this exhibit and greater collection found a permanent home in Little Rock.
-As a result, ESSE Purse Museum boasts being one of only three brick-and-mortar purse museums in the world.